 "Are there female nobility?"
 Harry asked.

 "Not as many, for Asgard is very much a warriors society, and it is rare that a woman advances so far under such circumstances.
-But yes, Lady Sif and Brunnhilde are two, and your grandmother, Frigga, a third, who have achieved high rank.
+But yes, many advance through sorcery, scholarship and bureaucracy.
+It is rarer that they advance through warrior skill, but Lady Sif and Brunnhilde are two, and your grandmother, Frigga, a third, who have achieved high rank through such.
 Queen Karnilla rules Nornheim in the name of Odin, and the three Norns are highly respected.
 When they speak, even the Allfather does not dare go against them.
 If Thor and Jane marry, she will be Crown Princess."
 Loki noticed Harry's lips twist slightly.
 He still wasn't entirely comfortable with his father being with another woman.
 He understood it, and he honestly liked Jane, and she him, but still… "Other women rise to high rank," Loki continued.
 "Such as Amora the Enchantress."
 Loki's lips thinned.
 "I will tell you more of her later.
 Not as many as men, and I think that is "

 "Are there… slaves?"
 Harry asked, trepidation in his tone.

 Loki was silent.
 "Not any more," he said eventually.
 "It was officially outlawed by your ancestors, but it still happened and resurged under Bor.
 Odin reiterated the outlawing off the practice many years ago, and slaves are not allowed in Asgard.
 Any who tries to take slaves faces the full force of Royal Justice," he said.
 "I will not lie, Harry.
 Some men and women are very poor.
 They are cared for, but they are still poor.
 But is it not the same on Earth?
 Not everyone can win."